ShailyRoy/shailyroy.github.io/content/posts/Path to higher study/index.md

 Sometimes people will discourage you saying it won't be possible to get admission in the first try.
 The thing is never loose hope.
 You try your level best.
 The rest of the things will be your luck.
 The journey is never smooth.
 I got a visa interview date after trying day and night for almost 2 months.
 Before that, getting admission was matter of eligibility,  capability  but in case of visa date, it was all about luck which was the most stressful one so far.

+Another important thing you should know is "missing a flight is okay. sometimes it can happen. don't panic. talk to the representative calmly. share your concerns . they will try their best to help you out."

 By the way, <b>don't forget to contact the coordinators to waive your application fee</b>.

 However, the next top USA group is a treasure for every applicant.
 I am thankful to this group and every single person who supported me throughout this journey.

 Best of luck to all the applicants.
 I pray and hope that the best things happen to each and every one of you.

+### How is my initial days in USA?
+November, 2022
+Arriving here all by myself was a daunting experience, especially considering the worst flight experiences.
+For the initial seven days, I found myself in a continuous state of tears, overwhelmed by a sense of helplessness in this unfamiliar environment.
+Opting for a single furnished studio, I embarked on this journey entirely alone, marking a rather disheartening beginning.
+However, as time progressed, I had the opportunity to connect with individuals who arrived around the same time as I did.
+Engaging with people I had previously interacted with on social media became a turning point.
+Despite knowing no one initially, I eventually forged connections with like-minded individuals, which played a crucial role in overcoming the initial phase of loneliness.
+Organizing gatherings, sharing delicious homemade meals, and receiving support from this newfound community significantly alleviated the early struggles.
+This shift from solitude to a supportive social circle proved instrumental in transforming those initial challenging days into a more positive and enriching experience.

+Now, I genuinely enjoy being in the USA.
+The level of freedom and security I experience in this country is something I had never felt before.
+As a girl, the extra insecurities that I used to associate with being independent and safe were non-existent in my own country.
+Courage, like going alone to the bus station at 3 am, was something I never had before, but it feels effortless here!
+Despite the expenses, managing everything is quite easy.
+The worries I had about the long distance in the country were not true at all.
+ Regarding academics, the pressure of exams and assignments is present throughout the week.
+Despite the academic pressure, the teachers are incredibly supportive.
+They patiently respond to emails about minor issues, and although many assignments are challenging, most of them are always there to help.
+Each course has a separate teaching assistant, and they are also available for assistance.
+I didn't start solo research immediately, my professor made sure I learn from my seniors first, and seniors have been instrumental in guiding me.
+The help may not be available later, so it's essential to learn as much as possible now.
+Regarding household chores, I am not too bothered.
+I used to do everything when I was in Dhaka as well.
+I manage things my way, and if I get bored with cooking occasionally, I can always order food from outside.
+Despite being expensive, there's always something to do if you have the will to explore.
+The surroundings are beautiful with waterfalls, mountains, lakes, and parks nearby, especially if you have a car.
+Among all the positives, there is one issue that bothers me—the transportation system.
+You need a car to move and public transportation is the worst part of Syracuse.
+However, I miss the people and food of my country!
+There is no alternative to that.
+In reality, amidst all these pressures, there is no time to miss so much. 😬 But if I have to say that I miss something from the country, these come to mind first! :3
 <!-- This sample post tests the followings:

 - Category, sub-category nesting in the sidebar.